starknet-io/starknet.js/www/guides/create_contract.md

 sidebar_position: 7
 ---
 # Create new contract
-When you have compiled your new Cairo contract, you can deploy it on the network.
+When you have compiled your new Cairo contract, you can deploy it in the network.
 In Starknet, a new contract has to be added in two phases :
 1. Create the contract class.
 2. Deploy an instance of the contract.